Goal & Issue Summary

 Promote policies that enhance the affordability and availability of housing.

 Position: California’s housing crisis is driving many residents and businesses out of state and discouraging new investments from coming in.
 Unaffordable housing also forces many Californians into extra-long commutes, adding more air pollution, more traffic congestion, and reducing worker productivity and quality of life.
 While work-from-home policies may help blunt these impacts, the vast majority of people want to live near the communities in which they work.
 Furthermore, not all businesses and jobs can accommodate a work-from-home schedule.

-Comprehensive reform of environmental and zoning laws, restoring redevelopment programs that provide for economic development and low-income housing, and reducing excessive development fees and ill-conceived construction mandates are necessary to remove obstacles that hamper housing construction and raise new home prices.
-A comprehensive reevaluation and reform of the California Environmental Quality Act (CEQA) is one critical step to spurring housing development in California as abuses continue to plague timely development of housing.
+Comprehensive reform of environmental and zoning laws is necessary to remove obstacles that hamper housing construction and raise new home prices.
+A comprehensive re-evaluation and reform of the California Environmental Quality Act (CEQA) is one critical step to spurring housing development in California as abuses continue to plague timely development of housing.
 Maintaining CEQA’s legacy of protecting human health and the environment is not incongruent with more streamlined housing development.

 Helped prevent further damage to California Housing Market in 2018 by encouraging voters to reject an initiative that would have made California’s housing crisis worse, discouraged new construction and reduced housing supply and quality (Proposition 10).